 Moiré Clock

 Clock bodies prepped and ready for the dial/hands

-Final assembly in our living room
+Final assembly and packaging in our living room!

  Metal Clock /3